pieterberg/Smartie-Sorter/documentation/components.md

 ### 2.1.
 DXF Files Folder Structure

-The folder structure of the fusion_360 folder is presented below:
+The folder structure of the dxf_files folder is presented below:

 ```
 .